 “To improve the health and well-being of every person we serve through compassion, innovation, and excellence in care.”

 We used Compassion as our word in the map above.
-You can build another using the other words of the mission statement:
+You can build another map (s) using the other words of the mission statement:

 Improve Health and Well-Being